Pre-Listing Home Inspection is necessary before listing your property on the market.

 For simple repairs, the prelisting inspection gives you the added benefit of being able to take on projects yourself.
 When negotiating with a buyer, necessary repairs will typically require you to bring in professionals for all work done, even when the fixes are simple.

-There’s a lot of do-it-yourself projects that the homeowner can do where it’s satisfactory, it’s not going to be an issue.
-For example, if the buyer’s inspector finds that there’s an electrical outlet that needs to be replaced or some simple plumbing – they’re going to typically mandate that a professional electrician or plumber do the repair.
+There’s a lot of do-it-yourself projects that the homeowner can do where it’s satisfactory.
+It’s not going to be an issue.
+For example, if the buyer’s inspector recommends to replace an electrical outlet or resolve some simple plumbing issue, they will usually demand that a professional electrician or plumber repair them.

 Contractor of choice.

 For those bigger projects that do require professionals to come out, time is also on your side when your home isn’t yet on the market.
 You can choose your contractor and have a little more time to get the work done.